Monterey Bay, California

 Note that our CAP funding program‘s debt is closest to mezzanine, not Senior Debt, and thus we do not require a pledge of the project’s operating assets as collateral.
 They would appear on the owner’s balance sheet as unencumbered by a lien from our side.

-6. Are you willing to arrange a financial guarantee?
+7. Are you willing to arrange a financial guarantee, risk insurance, or both?

-Be prepared for lenders and some investors (including In3 Capital Partners) to request a capital or loan guarantee when using a Special Purpose Vehicle (SPV) to ensure you and/or your company, or a more creditworthy “sponsor,” are tied to the loan.
-By “tied” we mean accountable for completing it to reach Commercial Operation Date (COD).
+Be prepared for lenders and some investors (including In3 Capital Partners) to request a completion assurance guarantee or loan guarantee when using a Special Purpose Vehicle (SPV) to ensure you and/or your company, or a more creditworthy “sponsor,” are tied to the loan.
+For CAP funding, being “tied” means accountable for completing the project to reach Commercial Operation Date (COD).
+For loans, it means the owners have committed to not default on the loan.
+Collateral is only used as a last recourse.

 SPVs typically have limited or no recourse to the owners.
-Further, in our case, a Sovereign Guarantee (SG) or Bank Guarantee (BG) / Standby Letter of Credit (SBLC). or recently-introduced Avalized Promissory Note (AvPN) can be used to secure better financing terms.
+Further, for CAP funding, a Bank’s Guarantee (BG) / Standby Letter of Credit (SBLC) or Sovereign Guarantee (SG) or bank-endorsed Avalized Promissory Note (AvPN), among others, can be used to secure better financing terms.

 More about Financial Guarantees | Guarantee Fundamentals FAQ (4-page PDF)

-More about de-risking & “credit enhancement” — why loan guarantees matter.
-A lot.
+More about de-risking & “credit enhancement” — why financial guarantees matter

 Advantages of using Financial Guarantees (sovereign or bank) and “how to” basics